"A line in the sand": New Plastics Economy Global Commitment launches

 The Ellen MacArthur Foundation reaches its target of 2,200 schools in the UK actively using circular economy educational resources and professional training (over 50% of all UK schools).
 The UK becomes the most advanced practice space for piloting circular economy teaching and learning.

-Ellen MacArthur becomes a full member of the Club of Rome
+Ellen MacArthur becomes a member of the Club of Rome

 The Club of Rome was founded in 1968 as an informal association of independent leading personalities from politics, business and science, men and women who are long-term thinkers interested in contributing in a systemic interdisciplinary and holistic manner to a better world.

-Philips is announced as a new Global Partner to the Ellen MacArthur Foundation
+Philips becomes a Global Partner to the Ellen MacArthur Foundation

 Philip's mission is to pioneer circular economy innovation in the areas of healthcare, consumer lifestyle and lighting.